wb-mirta/core/packages/mirta-store/README.md

 ## ⚠️ Limitations

 - State is **lost** upon restarting the `wb-rules.service` or the controller.
 - Store instances are cached globally and **not automatically cleared**.
-Dynamically creating a large number of instances with unique `scope` values may lead to memory leaks.
+Dynamically creating many instances with unique `scope` values may lead to memory leaks.
 Use predictable, bounded `scope` values.